SwaD35/Task-App/README.md

 ---
-*This project was developed as part of an internship program to demonstrate mobile application development capabilities using React Native and Expo.*
+*This project was developed as part of an internship application assignment to demonstrate mobile application development capabilities using React Native and Expo.*